YARC-Official/docs/glossary.md

 A factor by which the points you score will be multiplied.
 In YARG your multiplier is an integer, and will typically range from 1× to 4× if your Star Power is not currently active.

 ## 🔥 Hot Start, 🏋️‍♀️ Strong Finish
-YARG displays Hot Start when you reach your maximum multiplier without having missed a single note or otherwise breaking your combo.
+YARG displays Hot Start if you play the first 30 notes of the song without missing a note or otherwise breaking your combo.
 Similarly, Strong Finish signifies completing the song with your maximum multiplier active.

 ## 🌟 Star Power (aka Overdrive)